otfbm/docs/pages/aliases.md

 # Avrae aliases and OTFBM

-Discord users `@Croebh` and `@Nerds and Dragons` have embraced OTFBM and created some really awesome Avrae aliases that utilize the site.
+Discord users `@Croebh`, `@Nerds and Dragons`, and `@Amenadude` have embraced OTFBM and created some really awesome Avrae aliases that utilize the site.

 ## Avrae